 - stickers/labels for bottle(s)

-Reduce heat and simmer gently, stirring and checking often.
-Add more water if necessary; dried berries tend to soak up quite a bit and its important the syrup does not burn!
+- Step 2 Reduce heat and simmer gently, stirring and checking often.
+Add more water if necessary.
+Dried berries tend to soak up quite a bit and its important the syrup does not burn!

-Pour the mixture through cheesecloth and/or a sieve into your measuring cup; squeeze the cloth or press into sieve with a spoon to extract as much as possible from the berries.
+- Step 4 Pour the mixture through cheesecloth and/or a sieve into your measuring cup.
+Squeeze the cloth or press into sieve with a spoon to extract as much as possible from the berries.
 Discard the berries and whole spices.

-Adults can take up to 2 tablespoons per day (children age 4+, up to 2 teaspoons per day) as a preventative and immune system support during winter months; it can be taken more liberally for a day or two at earliest onset of a cold or flu to encourage faster recovery.
+- Step 8 Adults can take up to 2 tablespoons per day (children age 4+, up to 2 teaspoons per day) as a preventative and immune system support during winter months.
+It can be taken more liberally for a day or two at earliest onset of a cold or flu to encourage faster recovery.